Asam237/expense-management/README.md

 - Node.js 16+
 - Yarn
+- Docker (with docker)
+- Docker Compose (with docker)

 ## Installation

 - Create a `.env` file using the template `.env.example`
 - Install dependencies

+- Build and start the Docker containers (with docker)

 ```bash
 yarn install